-Without a doubt, the coverage these plans offer to protect you against loss, theft or damage to your phone is important.
+The coverage these plans offer to protect you against loss, theft or damage to your phone is important.
 But here’s the thing: There are cheaper ways to get the same protection!
-Below are three of them:
+I’ve got details below on three of them.

 There are more than a dozen credit cards that offer free cell phone protection when you pay your monthly bill with their cards.

-Wells Fargo has seven different cards offering this benefit.
+Wells Fargo has several different cards offering this benefit.
 Each features a $25 deductible and up to $600 of protection for damage and theft.
 However, they will not cover the loss of a phone.

 Wells Fargo isn’t the only one with these kinds of benefits; at least four other credit card issuers offer free cell phone insurance on some of their cards.
 You can see the list here.

 2. Get a Case

 Instead of paying for expensive cell phone insurance each month through your wireless carrier, why not get something like an Otterbox?
 It’s a protective case for smartphones that some might consider clunky, but it goes a long way toward protecting your smartphone if you drop it.

 You can get a protective case like this on a discount site like eBay or Amazon.
 But even if you pay full retail price — which based on our research can be about $20 to $50 for an Otterbox iPhone 10 case — it’s still a lower-cost way to protect your phone than cell phone insurance.

 Oeago is another brand of smartphone case that tends to be more reasonably priced.
 Some Oeago cases start at less than $10!

 The bottom line is that any case you put on your phone is better than no case at all.

 3. Try a Repair Shop

 Here’s another thought: Try a local cell phone repair shop when your phone breaks especially if you’ve just cracked the screen.